TylorS/reginn/README.md

 ### Types

-All of the types used by Ragnar are simple objects exposed by functions of the same lowercased name, which are described above.
+All of the types used by Reginn are simple objects exposed by functions of the same lowercased name, which are described above.

 #### Alias